-Limonene helps ease depression and anxiety, energizes, uplifts, makes euphoria accessible, treats gastric distress, aids in battling cancer, helps fight infection (bacterial and fungal), may help dissolve gallstones, aids in weight loss, promotes focus and an increased attention span— may, therefore, boost productivity— supports a healthy sex-drive, and generally makes life sunnier if you didn’t catch its vibe already.
+Limonene helps ease depression and anxiety, energizes, uplifts, makes euphoria accessible, treats gastric distress, helps fight infection (bacterial and fungal), may help dissolve gallstones, aids in weight loss, promotes focus and an increased attention span— may, therefore, boost productivity— supports a healthy sex-drive, and generally makes life sunnier if you didn’t catch its vibe already.
 It’s a perfect terp for battling the winter blues or the blues of any kind.

 Caryophyllene is all about relief.
 It relieves inflammation, pain, and digestive discomfort.
 This terp can help fight viruses and infections, so reach for strains high in caryophyllene when you’re sick.
 It is often included in topical preparations for its many benefits.
 Its peppery, woodsy, dry, and spicy aroma matches its flavor and is hard to miss.
 Caryophyllene tends to linger on the taste buds.
 It brings the heat.
 Black peppercorns, cloves, cinnamon, oregano, basil, hops, and rosemary are all heavy in caryophyllene.